-The formula is free of parabens, fragrances, and sulfates.
+The formula is free of parabens, phthalates, fragrances, and sulfates.
 We feel this the best face wash that is pregnancy-safe.

 There are two competitors with similar face washes: CeraVe and Cetaphil.

 To my dismay, I discovered that Cetaphil’s face wash has parabens and is safe for pregnant women.

 Meanwhile, CeraVe’s does not.

 This dermatologist-tested face wash features the classic three ceramide formula that appears in all of their products.
 The ceramides help restore the skin’s natural barrier against infection and moisture loss.

 Next, it has hyaluronic acid to attract water into the skin.
 That way, your face doesn’t feel tight once you’re done washing.
 The effects last up to twenty-four hours after you wash.

 EltaMD makes more than one type of face cleanser.
 This one contains bromelain enzymes to reduce inflammation.

 It’s made for all skin types, and it’s pH-balanced.
 The latter quality means that it’s unlikely to cause irritation or strip moisture.

-If you’ve ever stepped into a European pharmacy, you know that this brand has a section all to themselves.
+If you’ve ever stepped into a European pharmacy, you know that this brand has a section all to itself.

 French manufacturer La Roche-Posay has been in business for well over a hundred years.
 Their products are pricey but effective.

-They avoid parabens, fragrances, and sulfates and have dermatologists test for allergens.
+They avoid parabens, is fragrance-free, and sulfates and have dermatologists test for allergens.

 The base ingredient in most of their products is pre-biotic thermal spring water that’s mineral-rich.